jepst/CloudHaskell/README.md

 This is **Cloud Haskell**.
 It's a Haskell framework for distributed applications.
 Basically, it's a tool for writing applications that coordinate their work on a cluster of commodity computers or virtual machines.
 This is useful for providing highly reliable, redundant, long-running services, as well as for building compute-intensive applications that can benefit from lots of hardware.

+This package, and its [documentation](http://hackage.haskell.org/package/remote), is available on Hackage.
+You can also read the [paper](http://www.cl.cam.ac.uk/~jee36/remote.pdf).
+My [thesis](http://www.cl.cam.ac.uk/~jee36/thesis.pdf) additionally documents the task layer and some internals.

 Cloud Haskell has two interfaces:

 * an interface based on message-passing between distributed processes.
 Think of it as Erlang (or MPI) in Haskell.
 We call this part the _process layer_.